awsdocs/aws-cost-management-user-guide/doc_source/ce-access.md

 ### Controlling member accounts’ access using Cost Explorer preferences<a name="ce-controlling-member-settings"></a>

 You can grant or restrict the access to all member accounts in your Organizations\.
-When you enable your account at the master account level, all member accounts are granted access to their cost and usage data by default\.<a name="control-members-access"></a>
+When you enable your account at the management account level, all member accounts are granted access to their cost and usage data by default\.<a name="control-members-access"></a>

 **To control member account access to Cost Explorer data**